Z-Chang/hello-world/README.md

 # hello-world
+Hi,github.
-It's a start for me.
+This is a start for me.
+I'm new here.